freeCodeCamp/freeCodeCamp/curriculum/challenges/espanol/14-responsive-web-design-22/learn-html-by-building-a-cat-photo-app/5dfa30b9eacea3f48c6300ad.md

 assert(document.querySelectorAll('a').length >= 2);
 ```

-You should only add one opening anchor (`a`) tag.
-Please remove any extras.
+Creating a link with the anchor element requires both an opening and closing (`a`) tag.

 ```js
 assert(document.querySelectorAll('a').length === 2);